pstadler/metrics.sh/systemd/README.md

 $ systemctl start metrics.sh.service

 # If run with the default configuration where reporter is 'stdout', metrics
-# will be written to /var/log/metrics.sh.log.
-Be aware that this file will
+# will be written to the journal.
+See the log using `journalctl -u metrics.sh`
-# grow fast.
+# or follow it with:
-$ tail -f /var/log/metrics.sh.log
+$ journalctl -f -u metrics.sh

 # Stop service
 $ systemctl stop metrics.sh.service